audse/cupid-lang/docs/overview.md

 Decimals are stored as an integer/fraction pair, not a floating point number.

+This means that you can safely do equality checks without approximation.

 ```
 dec num = 10.89
+1.23 is 1.23 # true
 ```

 ### Boolean `bool`